LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 ### Initialise individual components (optional)

-If you're only using a small number of components, or adding and removing them on the fly using a framework like React, you may want to initialise them individually.
+If you're only using a small number of components, or adding and removing them after the page has loaded, you may want to initialise them individually.

 LBH Frontend components with JavaScript behaviour have a `data-module` attribute set in their markup.
 You can use this to initialise them manually: